-Risk assessment prior to hospital discharge for residents with a non-COVID-19 diagnosis should be undertaken in conjunction with the care home.
 A single negative result should be available preferably within 48 hours prior to discharge from hospital.
 The exception is where a resident is considered to suffer detrimental clinical consequence or distress if they were not able to be discharged to a care home.
-In these cases, the resident may be discharged to the care home prior to the test result being available, whether the result is positive or negative, but the 14 days of isolation must be completed regardless in the care home.
+In these cases, the resident may be discharged to the care home prior to the test result being available and transmission based precautions applied on return to the care home until a negative test result is achieved.